Superconducting Cloud Chamber

 When a phase difference in an RF SQUID results in a Josephson current, due to geometrical self-inductance $L_S$, a magnetic flux signal $\Delta \Phi$ will also be generated within the loop.
-The relationship between phase difference and the perturbative magnetic flux is, $\Delta \phi = 2e \oint \vec{A} d\vec{s} = 2e \Delta \Phi$, and thus\footnote{Notice that the magnetic field of the low-speed particle is a secondary effect compared to its electric field.
-The magnetic flux is actually induced by the electric field of passing charged particles and the self-inductance of RF SQUID.}~\cite{gross2016applied},
+The relationship between phase difference and the perturbative magnetic flux is, $\Delta \phi = 2e \oint \vec{A} d\vec{s} = 2e \Delta \Phi$, and thus\footnote{Notice that the magnetic field of the low-speed particle is a secondary effect compared to its electric field, $|{\bf B}|/|{\bf E}| = v < 10^{-6}$ for our targets.
+The magnetic flux here is actually induced by the electric field of passing charged particles and the self-inductance of RF SQUID.}~\cite{gross2016applied},

-{\bf RF SQUID as Particle Detector} -- To detect the randomly occurring phase difference, we utilize the fact that a JJ behaves as a nonlinear inductance.
+{\bf II.
+RF SQUID as Particle Detector} -- To detect the randomly occurring phase difference, we utilize the fact that a JJ behaves as a nonlinear inductance.
 The Josephson inductance, $L_J = L_c \sec(\phi)$, is a function of the phase difference $\phi = \phi_0 + \Delta \phi$ across the junction, where $L_c = \Phi_0/(2 \pi I_c)$ and $\Phi_0 \equiv \pi/ e$.
-This expression holds true as long as the variation in the phase difference, $\Delta \phi$, is small around the equilibrium value $\phi_0$.
 Due to the perturbation from passing charged particles, a small phase difference $\Delta \phi$ develops across the junction, inducing a change in the Josephson inductance.
 The change in inductance can be detected by embedding the JJ into a superconducting loop with loop inductance $L_S$, forming an RF-SQUID (the blue circuit in \gfig{fig:singleUnit}).
 We choose $\lambda \equiv L_S/L_C < 1$ to ensure a non-hysteretic RF-SQUID.

 The general configuration and detectability of the chamber can be realized by a proposed microwave readout schema shown in \gfig{fig:wires}.
 It was originally developed for large transition edge sensor (TES) arrays designed for cosmic microwave background observation and high-resolution X-ray/Gamma-ray spectrometers, where an RF-SQUID coupled to a TES pixel acts as a nonlinear flux-actuated inductor~\cite{2021ApPhL.118f2601D,6994798,256711,2017ApPhL.111f2601M,HOLMES:2019ykt,lens.org/027-935-516-419-894,SathyanarayanaRao:2020itw}.
 The RF-SQUID is coupled to the load inductor of a quarter-wave resonator, such that the input signal from the TES modulates the resonance frequency of resonator.
 In our proposal, charged particles directly interact with the JJ in the RF-SQUID, inducing a phase variation $\Delta \phi$ across the junction and altering its inductance.
 This results in a measurable resonance frequency shift of the quarter-wave resonators from $f_0$ to $f(\Delta \phi)$.
 In the small signal limit, the shift is~\cite{Wegner:2021yrn},